X-Vine Models for Multivariate Extremes: Simulation study

 \subsection{Selecting parametric (tail) copula families}

-We assess algorithm effectiveness in selecting bivariate parametric families for each edge in each tree, using the same X-vine specification as in Fig.~\ref{fig:5d_Xvine}.
-While the flexibility of X-vine models allows us to consider any bivariate parametric family, we simplify the process by considering a catalogue of four candidate tail copula models for $\tree_1$: the \HR{}, negative logistic, logistic model, and Dirichlet model, along with a catalogue of nine candidate pair-copula families for $\tree_2,\tree_3,\tree_4$: Independence, Gaussian, Clayton, Survival Clayton, Gumbel, Survival Gumbel, Frank, Joe, and Survival Joe copulas, as implemented in the \textsf{VineCopula} software package \citep{vinecopula}.
+We assess algorithm effectiveness in selecting bivariate parametric families for each edge in each tree, using the \chng{X-vine specification in} Fig.~\ref{fig:5d_Xvine_a}.
+While the flexibility of X-vine models allows us to consider any bivariate parametric family, we simplify the process by considering a catalogue of four candidate tail copula models for $\tree_1$: the \HR, logistic, negative logistic, and Dirichlet models, along with a catalogue of nine candidate pair-copula families for $\tree_2,\tree_3,\tree_4$: Independence, Gaussian, Clayton, Survival Clayton, Gumbel, Survival Gumbel, Frank, Joe, and Survival Joe copulas, as implemented in the \chng{R package \textsf{VineCopula}} \citep{vinecopula}.

 Using again 200 repetitions with $(n,k)=(4\,000,200)$, we assess the accuracy of the (averaged) AIC in Section~\ref{sec:estimation2} in selecting bivariate parametric families.
-The overall proportion of correctly selected families across all tree levels is 60\%.
-For individual trees, the proportions are as follows: 62\% for $\tree_1$, 78\% for $\tree_2$, 55\% for $\tree_3$, and 10\% for $\tree_4$.
-The specific proportions for each edge in each tree are presented in Table~\ref{tab:prop}.
-The lower proportions observed for $e_{23}$ and $e_{45}$ in $\edges_1$ result from the challenge in distinguishing between the negative logistic and logistic models.
+The overall proportion of correctly selected families across all trees is 60\%.
+For individual trees, the proportions are 62\% for $\tree_1$, 78\% for $\tree_2$, 55\% for $\tree_3$, and 10\% for $\tree_4$. \chng{The specific proportions for each edge in each tree are }

+The lower proportions observed for $e_{23}$ and $e_{45}$ in $\edges_1$ result from the challenge in distinguishing between the logistic and negative logistic models.
 Overall, the proportion of accurately selected families decreases with declining effective sample size and Kendall's tau estimate across tree levels.
-We observe the lowest proportion for the deepest edge $e_{15;234}$ where the corresponding pair-copula exhibits weak dependence; the algorithm selects the independence copula for this edge 110 times out of 200.
-Additionally, box-plots of dependence measure estimates from sequentially selected bivariate parametric families over 200 repetitions are presented in Fig.~\ref{fig:boxplot_Fam}.
+We observe the lowest proportion for the deepest edge $e_{15;234}$ where the corresponding pair-copula exhibits weak dependence.
+For this edge, the algorithm selects the independence copula 110 times out of 200.

-We also investigate how effective sample sizes change over tree levels shown in Table~\ref{tab:effective}.
-We calculate averaged-effective sample size over 200 repetitions for each edge in each tree and express it as a percentage of the sample size $n$.
-The overall averaged-effective sample size decreases in the first level tree when considering stronger extremal structures (result is omitted).
-This reduction is due to the fact that, for a high threshold $u$, the probability $\prob[X_a > u \text{ or } X_b > u]$ \emph{decreases} as the tail dependence between $X_a$ and $X_b$ \emph{increases}.
-For the second level tree $\tree_2$, the averaged-effective sample is $k/n = 5\%$, since the use of the rank transform implies (in the absence of ties) the identity $\iset_j = k$ for all $j \in \dset$.
+\chng{We also investigate the effective sample sizes for each tree in Section~\ref{sec:avsamplesize} of the supplement}.